Fkdokoye7/SQL-Cleaning-and-Exploratory-Data-Analysis./README.md

  ![](image.jpg)
 ---
  # Introduction
- This is a SQL project on laptop price and specifications.
+ This is a SQL project on laptop_price dataset.
 The aim of the project is to show data analysis cleaning using SQL queries and exploratory data analysis to analyse and derive insights to answer important questions for customers satisfaction.

- # Problem Statement
+ # Problem Task
- 1. Data Cleaning on laptop price and specification
+ 1. Data Cleaning of laptop_price dataset
- 2. Exploratory data analysis on laptop price and specification
+ 2. Exploratory data analysis on Laptop_price dataset

 # Skills Demonstrated
 * Good understanding and Navigation on Microsoft SQL Server Management Studio
 * Uses of clauses
-* data cleaning
+* Data cleaning

   # Data Sourcing
   The dataset laptop price was gotten and downloaded from kaggle.